Fleas And Ticks On Your Dog, Cat Or Ferret And What To Do?

 Ron Hines DVM PhD

-Before you read this article – or any of my articles – I want you to understand that there will always be a few dogs and a few cats that do not tolerate medications that most dogs and cats have no problems with.
-Sometimes it was an error on the part of the person who applied it : the wrong amount, the wrong time, too much, too frequently.
-But sometimes it is just due to the individual genetic makeup or general health of the pet.
+Before you read this article – or any of my articles – I want you to understand that there will always be a few dogs and a few cats that do not tolerate medications that most dogs and cats have no problem with.
+Sometimes it was an error on the part of the person who applied it , or the wrong amount, or a miscommunication with your vet, or given too frequently.
+But sometimes it is just due to the individual genetic makeup or general health of your dog and cat.
 That goes for all effective medications that we and our pets consume.
-The same goes for effectiveness.
 Just as some people are more attractive to mosquitoes, some dogs and cats are more attractive to fleas.
-I also cannot speak to the safety of the newer products in ferrets.
-For that you will have to rely on ferret blogs.
+I also cannot speak to the safety of these newer products in ferrets.
+The cost of testing studies is high, so ferret studies are rarely done.
+For that you will have to rely on the ferret blogs.
+But generally, if its OK for a small kitten, it is safe on ferrets as well.

 Fleas are the most bothersome external parasites of pets al over the world.
 In northern climates they are especially troublesome from July through October.
 In the southern half of the Country or in pets that live in a heated environment they are a problem all year long.
 Fleas generate a sizable portion of veterinary hospital office visits.
 It is quite common for pet owners not to realize that fleas are the root of their pet’s problem and their concern.
 Skin infections, ear infections, personality changes, anemia, weight loss and hair loss are just some of the problems fleas can cause.
 Fleas transfer a number of diseases.
 A common mycoplasma disease spread by fleas is hemobartonellosis.
 It is quite common in cats.
 The new name for this organism is Mycoplasma haemofelis.
 Another flea-spread disease that affects both cats and dogs is caused by Bartonella henselae bacteria.
-Fleas also spread rickettsia between dogs and cats. (ref)
+Fleas also spread dangerous rickettsia between dogs and cats and people. ( read here )

 The flea’s bites itself is not that painful or itchy.
 It is the saliva the fleas secrete that causes the irritation and itching.
 This itching varies from pet to pet depending on how sensitive they are to the many compounds flea saliva contain, the number of fleas they have and the pet’s individual temperament.
 Flea bites leave a small, reddish pimple at the site of the bite.
 For reasons that we do not understand, fleas tend to congregate on the pet’s rump and the dorsal base of its tail.
 Some people think this is because in those locations, the pets have the most difficulty catching them.
 But I believe there are other attractants to those areas.
 Another common place to find fleas on your pet is around its neck.